ayanopt/2023-momentum/article.md

 **Key Challenges**:
 - Model overfitting required careful validation procedures, linear models were better in this regard
-- Real-time execution introduced latency considerations not present in backtesting
+- Real-time execution introduced latency considerations not present in backtesting, the compute time was on average 8 seconds.
+I doubt this changed the SMC the trade was in, but it is very important to note regardless

-**Future Improvements**:
-- Incorporate regime detection to adapt model weights dynamically
-- Implement reinforcement learning for adaptive position sizing
-- Expand to other liquid ETFs for diversification

 This project demonstrates that systematic approaches to trading can be profitable when properly implemented with appropriate risk controls.
 The key is combining sound statistical methods with practical market knowledge and robust execution infrastructure.